sixleaveakkm/caffeine-daemon/README.md

 ### From Docker

 When Claude Code runs in a container, keep `bind = "0.0.0.0:8787"`.
-The script already defaults to `host.docker.internal`, which resolves to the Mac on Docker Desktop and OrbStack, and it names the hold after the host-side project directory rather than the container's mount point.
+The script runs inside the container, so that is where `python3` and `curl` have to be.
+It already defaults to `host.docker.internal`, which resolves to the Mac on Docker Desktop and OrbStack, and it names the hold after the host-side project directory rather than the container's mount point.
 Verify from inside the container with:

 ```sh
 curl -sf http://host.docker.internal:8787/status